Shropshire Council

 If you live in a property owned by a Housing Association you should report the issue and allow them to investigate and address the issue.
 The Housing Enforcement team will not usually get involved unless you have followed your Housing Association’s complaints procedure.
 If after that you are not satisfied, contact the team

-You should take photographs of the affected areas, to show the landlord and the Council what the problem is like, but as it is dangerous to breath in spores from mould, you should follow the guidance below to safely remove the mould.
+In all cases you should take photographs of the affected areas, to show the landlord and the Council what the problem is like, but as it is dangerous to breath in spores from mould, you should follow the guidance below to safely remove the mould.
 It is likely to return, but please do not delay in cleaning while the cause is identified, as mould can seriously affect your health.

 How to remove black mould